fsprojects/FSharp.TypeProviders.SDK/README.md

 ### Some Type Provider terminology

+* TPRTC - Type Provider Referenced Component, e.g. ``FSharp.Data.dll``.

+  * This is the component referenced by ``#r`` or ``-r:`` on the command line or other confugration of a host tool

-* TPDTC - Type Provider Design Time Component.
-The DLL that gets loaded into the host tool.
-May be the same physical file as the TPRTC.
-This component should include the ProvidedTypes.fs/fsi files from the type provider SDK.
+  * May be the same physical file as the TPDTC.

-* TPRTC - Type Provider Referenced Component.
-This is the component actually referenced by ``#r`` or ``-r:`` on the command line.
-May be the same physical file as the TPDTC.
-Contains either a [``TypeProviderAssembly()``](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/compilerservices.typeproviderassemblyattribute-class-%5Bfsharp%5D) attribute indicating that  this component is also a TPDTC, or ``TypeProviderAssembly("MyDesignTime.dll")`` attribute indicating that the name of the design time component.
+  * Contains either a [``TypeProviderAssembly()``](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/compilerservices.typeproviderassemblyattribute-class-%5Bfsharp%5D) attribute indicating that  this component is also a TPDTC, or ``TypeProviderAssembly("MyDesignTime.dll")`` attribute indicating that the name of the design time component.

+  * A type provider package may have multiple such DLLs for different target platforms, e.g.

+        lib\net45\FSharp.Data.dll
+        lib\netstandard2.0\FSharp.Data.dll

+  * TPRTCs are normally .NET Framework 4.x, .NET Standard 2.0 or some portable profile component.

+* TPDTC - Type Provider Design Time Component, e.g. ``FSharp.Data.DesignTime.dll``.

+  * The DLL that gets loaded into host tools.

+  * May be the same physical file as the TPRTC.

+  * This component includes the ProvidedTypes.fs/fsi files from the type provider SDK.

+  * TPDTCs are currently .NET Framework 4.x.
+They can also be .NET Standard 2.0 components, see below

 * Host tool - Either ``fsc.exe``, ``fsi.exe`` or some tool hosting ``FSharp.Compiler.Service.dll`` such as ``devenv.exe`` or ``FsAutoComplete.exe``

-TPDTCs are currently .NET Framework 4.x.
-They can also be .NET Standard 2.0 components, see below

-TPRTCs are normally .NET Framework 4.x, .NET Standard 2.0 or some portable profile component.

 ### How the TPDTC is found and loaded